aizazmalik/gradientDescent/README.md

-# gradientDescent
+# Gradient Descent in Python
-Gradient Descent Algorithm Implemented in Python
+Gradient Descent Algorithm Implemented in Python (for Linear Regression)

 This is a complete code of gradient descent algorithm implemented in Python.
 This code is for predicting the car price based upon 9 features provided as input.